 In the State Tournament, the Riders picked up where they left off in the regular season defeating St. Mark’s in the opening round and Archmere in the Quarterfinals.
 In the two games, the Riders outscored their opponents 9-0.

-Page 2 of 2 - Then, it was on to a matchup with an old nemesis, Padua Academy.
+Then, it was on to a matchup with an old nemesis, Padua Academy.
 That Panda’s ended the Riders run in 2012, winning 2-1 in the State Championship Game.
 Unfortunately, the Riders once again couldn’t tame Padua falling 1-0 in penalty kicks.

 Even though the Riders weren’t able to make it back to the State Championship Game, they still have an awful lot to look forward to as team.